gamemann/XDP-Forwarding/README.md

 -d --daddr => The destination address.
 -D --dport => The destination port.
 -p --protocol => The protocol (either "tcp", "udp", "icmp", or unset for all).
+-a --save => Save rule to config file.
 ```

 This will add a forwarding rule while the XDP program is running.
 As of right now, it does **not** save this rule into the XDP config file.
 However, I will be implementing save functionality before release.